Assessment of the Chernobyl disaster by the IAEA published in 2005

 - Debate and information on the results of Chernobyl overall cost and human and health outcomes

-- A another study suggests the possibility of a million premature deaths in 20 years following Chernobyl
+- A Another study suggests the possibility of a million premature deaths in 20 years following Chernobyl

-Extract from another report cited in this discussion: information on the results of Chernobyl overall cost and health outcomes
+From another report cited in this discussion: information on the results of Chernobyl overall cost and health outcomes

 To assess the cost of the Chernobyl disaster, we must consider:

-- indirect expenses: indemnities, care for victims,
+- indirect expenses: compensation, care for victims,

 - As far as it is concerned, Belarus estimates the total cost of the disaster over 30 years at 235 billion dollars.
 It devoted 22,3% of its budget to it in 1991 and another 6,1% in 2002.
-As an indirect consequence of the disaster, some analysts believe that the need to set up a real war economy is one of the causes of the installation of an authoritarian power in Belarus.
+As an indirect consequence of the disaster, some analysts believe that the need to set up a real war economy constitutes one of the causes of the installation of an authoritarian power in Belarus.